In the event of an on-mountain emergency, please direct your call to our onsite incident hotline:(603) 856-5117.

 We have a number of terrain parks and natural features here at Ragged Mountain.
 Around the resort, you will find features like table top jumps, step ups, wall rides, and cliff drops.
 To be safe, it's always important to inspect all features

 before using them.
 Check your surroundings and be certain that your landing is clear.
-SMART Style is the standard for terrain park safety, so if you haven't yet, be certain to check out their website.
+SMART Style is the industry standard for terrain park safety, be sure to check out their website.